arguslab/ancor/README.md

 ### Ubuntu

-This framework is developed on Ubuntu 12.04 x64
+This framework is developed on Ubuntu 12.04 x64.
+An [automated installer](https://github.com/arguslab/ancor-environment) is also available.
 - Update packages and install some essential packages

 ```